roypr-ma/rag-demo/README.md

 **Key Components:**

-1. **createHistoryAwareRetriever**: Reformulates questions to be standalone using chat history
+1. **History-Aware Retriever**: Reformulates questions using chat context to create standalone queries
-   - Input: Current question + chat history
-   - Output: Reformulated standalone question

-2. **Contextualize Prompt**: System message instructing LLM to reformulate question
-   - "Given chat history and latest question, make it standalone"
-   - Preserves original intent with full context

-3. **createStuffDocumentsChain**: Combines retrieved docs with prompt template
-   - Formats documents into context string
-   - Injects into prompt with history

-4. **createRetrievalChain**: Orchestrates the complete flow
-   - Question reformulation → Retrieval → Answer generation
+2. **Retrieval Chain**: Orchestrates reformulation → retrieval → answer generation
-   - Maintains conversation state

-5. **Chat History Array**: `BaseMessage[]` containing alternating Human/AI messages
-   - Grows with each conversation turn
-   - Used for context in reformulation and answer generation
+3. **Chat History**: Array of messages that grows with each turn, used for context in both reformulation and generation

 **Conversation Flow Example:**